Hoist the sails, we're setting off! Must-visit autumn sailing events

 Across Europe and globally, the autumn calendar is bustling with thrilling sailing events.
 From races and regattas to trade fairs, there's something for every enthusiast.
 Here's a round-up of some of the major events you shouldn't miss.

-1. Rolex Middle Sea Race (21st-28th October 2023)
+1. Rolex Middle Sea Race

-Hosted annually in Malta, the Rolex Middle Sea Race is a distinguished event with a rich heritage, inaugurated in 1968.
+Hosted annually in October in Malta, the Rolex Middle Sea Race is a distinguished event with a rich heritage, inaugurated in 1968.
 Recognised for its challenging yet scenic route, the race encircles the captivating island of Sicily.

 Beginning and concluding in Malta, competitors navigate around Sicily, contending with gusty winds, unpredictable seas, and intricate navigational sections.
 A unique feature is its inclusivity, welcoming various boat types – from classic yachts to sleek catamarans, ensuring diversity and spirited competition.
 This race isn't just a Maltese gem but holds global acclaim, drawing crews worldwide and offering sailors the chance to compete against some of the best sailors in the world.